shatsss/Competitive-Ants/README.md

 In addition, the robot_id of the opponent is 1 and ours is 2.
 The opponent robot runs the STC algorithm without knowing it competes.

-In order to create different obstacles environments, run obstacles/obstacles_creator.py file.
-In order to create different initial locations, run initial_locations/initial_locations_creator.py file.
+In order to create different initial locations, first, run obstacles/obstacles_creator.py file in order to create obstacles, then run initial_locations/initial_locations_creator.py file.